The "Quaker Parrot" is also known as Monk Parakeet The Latin name is Myiopsitta Monachus.

 Colours: Here in Australia the colours most available are green and blue to buy as pets.

-There are yellows and white here already but they are only in small numbers and very expensive for the pet owner at $10,000 for a pair.
+There are yellow and whites here already, only in small numbers and very expensive for the pet owner at $10,000 for a pair.

 Life expectancy in captivity: 15 to 30 years.
 Depending on diet.